pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 dictionary calculated using one of the algorithms advertised as being supported by the server.

+The client MUST only send a single "Sec-Available-Dictionary" request header with a single hash value for the best available match that it has available.

+### Dictionary freshness requirement

+To be considered as a match, the dictionary must not yet be expired as a dictionary.
+When iterating through dictionaries looking for a match, the expiration time of the dictionary is calculated by taking the last time the dictionary was written and adding the "ttl" seconds from the "Use-As-Dictionary" response.
+If the current time is beyond the expiration time of the dictionary, it MUST be ignored.

 ### Dictionary URL matching

 When a dictionary is stored as a result of a "Use-As-Dictionary" directive, it